Polarization Signatures of Quasi-Periodic Oscillations in Simulated Tilted, Truncated Disks: Results

 Before considering the azimuthal dependence of the polarization measures, we first comment on the overall flux from our tilted, truncated disk (Figure \ref{fig:tilted_spectrum}, top panel).
-Comparing with the $i=72^\circ$ curve in Figure \ref{fig:untilted_spectrum}, we see that the peak flux in the tilted case is higher for most azimuths, and also that the spectrum is harder (peaks at higher energies).
+Comparing with the $i=72^\circ$ curve in Figure \ref{fig:untilted_spectrum}, we see that the peak flux in the tilted case is higher for all azimuths, and also that the spectrum is much harder (peaks at higher energies).
 This may be partly due to extra dissipation associated with tilted disks \citep{Fragile08, Generozov14}, but is mostly attributed to the much greater coronal power in the tilted case (compare the top and bottom panels of Figure \ref{fig:photosphere}).

 More interestingly, there is a clear azimuthal dependence to the flux, especially above 1 keV, indicating that this QPO could be detected in both the IXPE and XPoSat bands.
 The polarization signatures (middle and bottom panels of Figure \ref{fig:tilted_spectrum}) also vary greatly with azimuth.
-The polarization degree appears about equally variable in both the IXPE and XPoSat bands, whereas the polarization angle is definitely more variable in the XPoSat band, swinging from about $50^\circ$ for the $\phi = 315-360^\circ$ bin to $-70^\circ$ for the $45-90^\circ$ bin.
-The polarization angle can even have different signs for the same azimuth depending on the energy band (e.g., the blue and orange curves).
-Similar energy dependence of the polarization angle has been observed for at least one active galactic nucleus source \citep{Gianolli24}, although entirely within the IXPE band and with the polarization degree rising, rather than falling, with energy.
+The polarization degree is more variable in the XPoSat band, while the polarization angle is extremely variable in both bands, swinging from about $60^\circ$ for the $\phi = 135-180^\circ$ bin to $100^\circ$ for the $45-90^\circ$ bin.
+Similar energy dependence of the polarization angle has been observed for at least one active galactic nucleus source \citep{Gianolli24}.
 These results demonstrate the potential of polarization to diagnose tilted disks and precession.
 We would expect the variability over one precession cycle to be similar to that exhibited in Figure \ref{fig:tilted_spectrum}, which we confirm for an isolated, tilted torus in Section \ref{sec:tilted_torus}.